 The guide who walked us through the complex demonstrated us the astounding acoustic system in the tomb which was more like a wireless telephone system.
 The guide whispered into the wall diagonally opposite to where we were standing and we could hear his voice clearly in the wall.
 This basically worked for the guards who could hear if someone plotted against the royal family and could immediately be imprisoned.

-The mosque accompanying the tomb popularly called as the ‘Great Mosque’ of Golconda tombs stands at the rear end.
-The tomb was built as a replica of Charminar though it has only two minarets, unlike Charminar which has four.
+The mosque accompanying the tomb popularly called the ‘Great Mosque’ of Golconda tombs stands at the rear end.
+The tomb was built as a replica of Charminar one of the top Hyderabad attractions, though it has only two minarets, unlike Charminar which has four.
 The mosque contains inscriptions which considered as masterpieces of calligraphic art.

 The other mosque at the entrance of the queen Hayath Bakshi Begum tomb is said to have been constructed by Aurangzeb.
 When Aurangzeb visited Hyderabad to attack the fort he did not have a place to offer Namaz and he got this mosque built in a day.

-Tomb of the fifth Sultan Muhammad Quli Qutub Shah
+Tomb of Fifth Sultan Muhammad Quli Qutub Shah

 The tombs complex not only houses the tombs of the royal family but also of loyal courtiers.
 The twin tombs of the two favorite physicians of Sultan Abdullah, Nizamuddin Ahmed Gilani, and Abdul-Jabbar Gilani could be seen opposite to the tomb of Hayath Bakshi Begum.
 The tombs have open arches unlike other tombs for it is believed that the doors of the doctors are always open to welcome anyone who wished to take their advice.
 It is said that the doors of their house would also remain open always.
 Other tombs which are not that of a Qutb Shahi family is that of Neknam Khan the commander-in-chief who served in Abdullah’s army and that of Premamati and Taramati, the favorite courtesans of Sultan Abdullah Shah.